storybookjs/marko/docs/writing-stories/introduction.md

 Primary.storyName = 'I am the primary';
 ```

-Your story will now be show in the sidebar with the text supplied.
+Your story will now be show in the sidebar with the given text.

 ## How to write stories